awsdocs/aws-codecommit-user-guide/doc_source/how-to-create-commit.md

    Total 5 (delta 2), reused 0 (delta 0)
    remote:
    To ssh://git-codecommit.us-east-2.amazonaws.com/v1/repos/MyDemoRepo
-       b9e7aa6..3dbf4dd master -> master
+       b9e7aa6..3dbf4dd main -> main
    ```
 **Tip**
-If you add the `-u` option to git push \(for example, git push \-u origin master\), then you only need to run git push in the future because upstream tracking information has been set\.
+If you add the `-u` option to git push \(for example, git push \-u origin main\), then you only need to run git push in the future because upstream tracking information has been set\.
 To get upstream tracking information, run git remote show *remote\-name* \(for example, git remote show origin\)\.

 For more options, see your Git documentation\.